MWATelescope/giant-squid/README.md

    each entry of the text file(s) are checked for validity (all ints and all 10-digits long); any exceptions are reported and the command fails.

-5. One can ask `giant-squid` to print their MWA ASVO queue as JSON; this makes parsing the state of your jobs in another programming language much simpler.
+5. One can ask `giant-squid` to print your MWA ASVO queue as JSON; this makes parsing the state of your jobs in another programming language much simpler.

 6. By default, `giant-squid` will validate the hash of the archive.
 You can skip